 $ docker kill -s TERM sleeper

-process was not designed to be PID 1, and does not install a special signal handler.
-To work around this problem, you've got two choices:
+Notice how the docker run command does not exit, and if you check your ps aux output, you’ll see that the process is still running.
+That’s because the sleep process was not designed to be PID 1, and does not install a special signal handler.
+To work around this problem, you’ve got two choices:

-- Ensure every command you run from
+1. Ensure every command you run from docker run has explicit handling of SIGTERM.

-Let's see how the sigterm
+Let’s see how the sigterm program works with our /sbin/pid1 entrypoint:

 $ docker run --rm --entrypoint /sbin/pid1 snoyberg/docker-testing sigterm